CiscoDevNet/terraform-provider-aci/website/docs/r/subnet.html.markdown

 * `parent_dn` - (Required) Distinguished name of parent object.
 * `ip` - (Required) The IP address and mask of the default gateway.
 * `annotation` - (Optional) annotation for object subnet.
-* `ctrl` - (Optional) The subnet control state.
+* `ctrl` - (Optional) The list of subnet control state.
 The control can be specific protocols applied to the subnet such as IGMP Snooping.
 Allowed values are "unspecified", "querier", "nd" and "no-default-gateway".
 Default is "nd".
 * `name_alias` - (Optional) name_alias for object subnet.
 * `preferred` - (Optional) Indicates if the subnet is preferred (primary) over the available alternatives.
 Only one preferred subnet is allowed.
 Allowed values are "yes" and "no".
 Default is "no".
 * `scope` - (Optional) The List of network visibility of the subnet.
 Allowed values are "private", "public" and "shared".
 Default is "private".